 New Dean of Law

-Professor David Caron has been appointed as the new Dean of The Dickson Poon School of Law at King’s College London.
-He is due to take up his appointment in mid 2013.
+Professor Gillian Douglas, has been appointed as the new Dean of The Dickson Poon School of Law at King’s College London, replacing Professor David D. Caron who stepped down from the position earlier this year following his appointment to the Iran-United States Claims Tribunal (IUSCT).
+She is due to take up the appointment in Spring 2017.

-For interviews or further information please contact: Anna Mitchell, PR Manager (Arts & Sciences), King’s College London email@example.com or 020 7848 3092.
+For further information please contact: Claire Gilby, PR Manager (Arts & Sciences), King’s College London firstname.lastname@example.org or 020 7848 3092.